 We have been actively engaged in robotics for over three decades.
-We operate robotics assets designed to complement offshore construction, maintenance and well intervention services, and often integrate these services with chartered vessels.
-Our robotics business unit primarily operates in the Gulf of Mexico, North Sea, West Africa and Asia Pacific regions.
-As global marine construction support operates in deeper waters, the use and scope of robotics services has expanded.
+We operate robotics assets to complement offshore construction, maintenance and well intervention services for the oil and gas market and to support offshore renewable energy projects for the renewable energy market.
+We often integrate our services with chartered vessels.
+Our robotics business primarily operates in the Gulf of Mexico, North Sea, West Africa and Asia Pacific regions.
+As global marine construction activity levels increase and as the complexity and water depths of the facilities increase, the use and scope of robotics services has expanded.
 Our robotics assets and experience, coupled with our chartered vessel fleet and schedule flexibility, allow us to meet the technological challenges of our customers' subsea activities worldwide.
-Our robotics assets currently include 44 ROVs, four trenchers and one ROVDrill.
-We charter vessels to support deployment of our robotics assets, and engage spot vessels on short-term charter agreements as needed.
-Vessels currently under long-term charter agreements include the Grand Canyon II and the Grand Canyon III.
-The Grand Canyon charter terminated in November 2019.
+As of December 31, 2020, our robotics assets included 44 ROVs, four trenchers and one ROVDrill.
+We charter vessels on a long-term or a spot basis to support deployment of our robotics assets.

-Over the last decade there has been an increase in offshore activity associated with the growing renewable energy industry.
+Over the last decade and especially in recent years there has been an increase in offshore activity associated with the growing renewable energy market.
 As the level of activity for offshore renewable energy projects, including wind farm projects, has increased, so has the need for reliable services and related equipment.
 Historically, this work was performed by barges and other similar vessels, but these types of services are increasingly being contracted to vessels more suitable for harsh offshore weather conditions, especially in Northern Europe where offshore wind farming is currently concentrated.
 We provide burial services related to subsea power cable installations as well as seabed clearing services around the world using our chartered vessels, ROVs and trenchers.
-In 2019, revenues derived from offshore renewables contracts accounted for 36% of our global robotics revenues.
-We believe that over the long term our robotics business unit is positioned to continue providing services to a range of clients in the renewable energy industry.
+In 2020, revenues derived from offshore renewable energy contracts accounted for 41% of our global Robotics segment revenues.
+We believe that over the long term our robotics business is positioned to continue providing services to a range of clients in the renewable energy market.